Coronavirus: Apply for the Coronavirus Business Interruption Loan Scheme - for small and medium-sized businesses

 Note: The Coronavirus Business Interruption Loan Scheme (CBILS) closed for applications on 31 March 2021.

 This scheme provides financial support to smaller businesses affected by coronavirus (COVID-19).

 The Coronavirus Business Interruption Loan Scheme (CBILS) helps small and medium-sized businesses to access loans and other kinds of finance up to £5 million.

 The government guarantees 80 per cent of the finance to the lender and pays interest and any fees for the first 12 months.

-If your business has a turnover over £45 million, you may be entitled to other support.
+If you're a larger business, you may be entitled to other support.

 You can apply for a loan if your business: